run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

         --model=resnet20 --num_batches=1000000 --data_name cifar10  \
         --data_dir /cifar10 --batch_size=64 --variable_update=horovod

-&nbsp;Where&nbsp;``RUNAI_MPI_NUM_WORKERS`` is a Run:AI environment variable containing the number of worker processes provided to the runai submit-mpi command (in this example it's 2).
+Where ``RUNAI_MPI_NUM_WORKERS`` is a Run:AI environment variable containing the number of worker processes provided to the runai submit-mpi command (in this example it's 2).

 Follow up on the job's status by running: